-If you’ve got plans to go away, whether for the holidays or any other time of the year, you might be wondering what to do with your pets.
+If you’ve got plans to go away, you might be wondering what to do with your Doodle.
 In a previous post I talked about hiring a dog sitter as an option, where you send your pets to someone else’s home and pay them per night.
 In that same post I briefly touched on hosting a house sitter, but in this post I will specifically explain what housesitting is and how it may be a better option for you.

 What is House Sitting?

 Simply put, a house sitter is someone who tends to a home while the owners are away.
 It is also known as in-home pet sitting.
 Typical house sitting gigs involve caring for family pets and houseplants/gardens, and collecting mail.

 If you don’t have any neighbors, friends, or family in your area who are willing to stay at or visit your house while you’re away, there are a lot of great websites out there where you can find house sitters.
 The biggest one out there is TrustedHousesitters.

 TrustedHousesitters has thousands of registered (and verified) sitters who love animals and love to travel.
 The idea is that they will trade the responsibilities of caring for your pets and home, for free room and board.
 A housesitting gig may receive applicants from all over the world who are eager to travel to new places.

 7 Benefits of Hosting a Trusted House Sitter

 1. Your Pets Won’t be Anxious in a New Environment

 Probably the biggest of pros of hosting a house sitter is that your pets will not experience the anxiety of being in unfamiliar territory.
 They get to stay the master of their domain and keep their routines.

 2. Your Home Will be Looked After